danzilberdan/obsidian-mathlive/README.md

 So I started using Obsidian as a notebook for my courses.
 I quickly found out math was possible but not in an efficient way.
 I realised that a plugin that would focus on math convenience and speed would be valuable to Obsidian's community.

+Here is a [blog post](https://danz.blog/math-in-obsidian/) I wrote about it.

 # Usage
 1. When creating new math content, an *Edit in MathLive* action is used to start creating the math visually.
 1. Editing existing math content is also supported by selecting math content and using the *Edit in MathLive* action.